Connect Cribl Search to Cribl Lake

 Disable Lakehouse Use

-to control whether a query uses Lakehouse or not.
+to control whether a query can use a Lakehouse or not.

-For example, to test how a Dataset assigned to a Lakehouse performs without it:
+For example, to test how a Dataset linked to a Lakehouse performs without it:

 Executing Cribl Search queries against a Lakehouse-assigned Dataset changes some behavior and results, compared to executing the same queries without Lakehouse caching.
 For details, see Lakehouse Search Differences.